renatoathaydes/CeylonFX/README.md

 CeylonFX is a Ceylon interface for JavaFX.

+**Development is currently stopped**.

-It is currently under active development.
-Please contact me if you would like to contribute!
+Please contact me if you would like to contribute or even take over this project!

 Here's a quick example of what code written with CeylonFX looks like *(this example already works)*: